finbourne/lusid-sdk-csharp/sdk/docs/ComplexMarketDataApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<ComplexMarketDataApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<ComplexMarketDataApi>();
             var scope = "scope_example";  // string | The scope to use when updating or inserting the complex market data. var requestBody = new Dictionary<string, UpsertComplexMarketDataRequest>(); // Dictionary<string, UpsertComplexMarketDataRequest> | The set of complex market data items to update or insert keyed by a unique correlation id.

             try
             {
+                // uncomment the below to set overrides at the request level
+                // UpsertStructuredDataResponse result = apiInstance.UpsertComplexMarketData(scope, requestBody, opts: opts);

                 // UpsertComplexMarketData: Upsert a set of complex market data items.
 This creates or updates the data in Lusid.
                 UpsertStructuredDataResponse result = apiInstance.UpsertComplexMarketData(scope, requestBody);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));